fbpx

 “The response to our campaign has been overwhelming.
 We are using the hashtag Constitutional Culture; the hashtag has trended several times on twitter since the launch of our campaign which shows that young people are embracing our message.
 Young people are eager to know about the constitution and to stand up for their rights.
 Young people are always asking for hard copies of the constitution whenever we engage them.

-ALSO ON 263Chat: Video: The National Budget - What is Women's Role?
+ALSO ON 263Chat: The 2014 Zimbabwe National Budget Statement

 “There’s limited awareness.
 The government is not implementing section 7 of the constitution very well.
 A few young people are even afraid to learn about the constitution and constitutionalism as they see it as political.
 Generally speaking, the constitution itself doesn’t have many loopholes.
 What’s mostly lacking is that the constitution is not being implemented and other laws of the country are not being aligned to it.
 Also, the recent amendments to the constitution seem to be doing more harm than good,” he said.